-View control Explanation IP Port for interactive connections from SATEL NMS client programs.
-This port uses command line mode the S3CP protocol.
+View control Explanation IP Port for interactive command line mode This is the main IP port where serial server is expecting connections from SATEL NMS client programs.
+This port uses the S3CP protocol.
 Predefined port settings Default port settings and Direct IP port to serial port mappings can be defined here.
 Just click and edit the table directly.
 Serial Port Enter the desired serial port name like shown, "COM1" is the serial port 1 etc. This String is the Windows Device Name of the serial port.
 BPS Define a serial port speed.
 Use only valid speeds that the modem supports and is configured with.
 Examples: 2400, 19200.
 Settings Define port settings.
 Use only valid settings that the modem supports and is configured with.
 The first number is the number of data bits: 7 or 8 The second character is the parity settings: N(o parity), E(ven parity), O(dd parity), M(ark) or S(pace).
 The third character is the number of stop bits: 0, 1 or 2